 Non-diving guests pay the same fees.
 This is 500 THB for The Similan Park and 500 THB for the Surin Park.
 A typical 4-day trip would cost 1,800 THB because these trips enter both parks.
 Some trips only enter the Similan Park, but these are generally 2-3 days in length.

 Can I get a discount?

 Only Thai people pay a lower entrance fee, but they pay the same diving fee.
 It’s also reduced for children of all nationalities.
-Foreigners who live and work in Thailand can usually get into some national parks for a lower price, but this is not so easy for the marine parks.
-Apparently, you need to show you pay tax in Thailand more than just live here.
+Foreigners who live and work in Thailand can usually get into some national parks on land for a lower price, but this is not so easy for the marine parks.
+Apparently, you need to show that you pay tax in Thailand more than just live here.